 Improved work-life balance and more family time for employees means less stress.

 On the other hand, as the employer, you will need to vet that you only allow the right employees to engage in full-time telework.
-They need to demonstrate the ability to work unsupervised and have a track record of delivering against their goals.
+They must demonstrate the ability to work unsupervised and have a track record of delivering against their goals.
 A strong work ethic and independence are the keys to a successful home worker.

 21. Marketing Value for New Hires